Taysom Hill

-Taysom Shawn Hill (born August 23, 1990) is an American football utility player officially designated as a tight end for the New Orleans Saints of the National Football League (NFL).
-He played college football at BYU and joined the Saints in 2017 as an undrafted free agent.
-Hill was listed as a quarterback on the Saints depth chart during his first five seasons, though he took snaps at seven different positions.
-Hill was designated as a tight end beginning in 2022.
-He has maintained a similar role on offense and special teams since transitioning to tight end, including as the primary gunner.
-Hill's array of roles has earned him a reputation as one of the NFL's unique players.
-Due to his versatility, he is known as "The Human Swiss Army Knife" by Saints' media.
+Taysom Shawn Hill (born August 23, 1990) is an American professional football tight end for the New Orleans Saints of the National Football League (NFL).
+He played college football for the BYU Cougars as a quarterback and was signed by the Saints in 2017.
+Noted for his versatility, Hill has held the official positions of quarterback and a tight end, while also performing various other offensive and special teams roles.
+Hill is known as "the Human Swiss Army Knife" by the Saints media.

-Early years
+Early life

-Hill was born and raised in Pocatello, Idaho, where he lettered in football, basketball, and track at Highland High School and graduated in 2009.
+Born and raised in Pocatello, Idaho, Hill lettered in football, basketball, and track at Highland High School and graduated in 2009.
 As a senior, he threw for 2,269 yards and 18 touchdowns, and rushed for 1,491 yards and 24 touchdowns, earning the All-Idaho Player of the Year, Idaho Gatorade High School Player of the Year, First Team All-State selection, and All-Region and All-Conference Player of the Year accolades.
 He holds the school single-season and career records for total offense.